dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/permalinks.md

 ## Obtaining ARK URLs

-A resource or value is always returned with two ARK URLs: one that will always refer to the latest version of the resource or value (`knora-api:arkUrl`), and one that refers specifically to the version being returned (`knora-api:versionArkUrl`).
+In the @ref:[complex schema](introduction.md#api-schema), a resource or value is always returned with two ARK URLs: one that will always refer to the latest version of the resource or value (`knora-api:arkUrl`), and one that refers specifically to the version being returned (`knora-api:versionArkUrl`).
 For example: